-The Best Frozen Chicken Nuggets for Kids
+Best Frozen Chicken Nuggets for Kids, By a Kids Dietitian

 Frozen chicken nuggets are a popular staple in many households with kids (especially with picky eaters).
 What do they offer nutritionally?
 I compare 10 of the most popular frozen chicken nugget brands.

 Kids love frozen chicken nuggets because they taste good and are easy to hold and to chew!
+Parents love them because they’re cheap, convenient, and easy to prepare with little time and effort.

-While frozen chicken nuggets are a fair source of protein and iron (a key nutrient for growth during childhood), they lack other important nutrients like vitamin A and C.
+Chicken nuggets are on the list of the 10 most common foods making up more than 40% of the sodium kids eat.
+While frozen chicken nuggets have grams of protein and are a source of iron (a key nutrient for growth during childhood), they lack other important nutrients like vitamin A and C.

-Letâs review the nutrition facts of a few brands and see which ones are the best options for your family.
+Let’s review the nutrition facts and see which ones are the best nuggets for your family.

 10 Frozen Chicken Nugget Brands

-I put the spotlight on three nutrients with potential negative health benefits (fat, saturated fat and sodium) for 10 popular frozen chicken nugget brands.
+I put the spotlight on three nutrients with potential negative health effects (fat, saturated fat and sodium) for 10 popular frozen chicken nugget brands.
+(Serving and nugget sizes vary between brands and that may partially explain the difference in nutrient amounts.)

 1. Tyson Chicken Nuggets

-Compared to the other brands I reviewed, Tyson is on the high end of fat, saturated fat and sodium.
+Tyson chicken nuggets are made from chicken chopped up into small pieces to look like a nugget.
+Compared to the other brands I reviewed, Tyson is on the high end of fat, saturated fat, and sodium.

 A serving of 5 nuggets contains 17 g of fat, 4 g of saturated fat, 14 g of protein, 15 g of carbohydrates and 470 mg sodium.